Portions copyright Wikipedia

 graphics and disk support.

 Microsoft released the first version of QuickBASIC on August 18, 1985 on a 5.25" floppy disk.
-QuickBASIC came with a markedly different Integrated Design Environment (IDE
+QuickBASIC came with a markedly different Integrated Development Environment (IDE

 from the one supplied with previous versions of BASIC.